delta-io/delta/kernel/USER_GUIDE.md

 FileStatus fileStatus = InternalScanFileUtils.getAddFileStatus(scanFileRow);

 // Open the scan file which is a Parquet file using connector's own
-// Parquet reader which support reading specific part (split) of the file.
+// Parquet reader which supports reading specific parts (split) of the file.
 // If the connector doesn't have its own Parquet reader, it can use the
 // default Parquet reader provider which at the moment doesn't support reading
 // a specific part of the file, but reads the entire file from the beginning.